 Integration means making independently designed applications and data work well together.
 IoT integration means making the mix of new IoT devices, IoT data, IoT platforms and IoT applications — combined with IT assets (business applications, legacy data, mobile, and SaaS) — work well together in the context of implementing end-to-end IoT business solutions.
 The IoT integration market is defined as the set of IoT integration capabilities that IoT project implementers need to successfully integrate end-to-end IoT business solutions.

-Gartner defines manufacturing execution systems (MES) as a specialist class of production-oriented software that manages, monitors and synchronizes the execution of real-time physical processes involved in transforming raw materials into intermediate and/or finished goods.
-These systems coordinate this execution of work orders with production scheduling and enterprise-level systems like ERP and product life cycle management (PLM).
+Gartner defines manufacturing execution systems as a specialist class of production-oriented software that manages, monitors and synchronizes the execution of real-time physical processes involved in transforming raw materials into intermediate and/or finished goods.
+These systems coordinate the execution of work orders with production scheduling and enterprise-level systems like ERP, product life cycle management and quality management systems.
 MES applications also provide feedback on process performance, and support component and material-level traceability, genealogy and integration with process history, where required.

 Master data management (MDM) of customer data solutions are software products that: Support the global identification, linking and synchronization of customer information across heterogeneous data sources through semantic reconciliation of master data.
 Create and manage a central, persisted system of record or index of record for customer master data.
 Enable the delivery of a single, trusted customer view to all stakeholders, to support various business initiatives.
 Support ongoing master data stewardship and governance requirements through workflow-based monitoring and corrective-action techniques.
 Are agnostic to the business application landscape in which they reside; that is, they do not assume or depend on the presence of any particular business application(s) to function.